nhayward/revpit/user/pages/03.annual-contest/02.how-to-submit/default.md

 ##### Eligibility Requirements:

+ * You must agree to our Code of Conduct which can be found on the [FAQ page](https://reviseresub.com/faq).
  * Your submission materials are your own original work
  * The manuscript you are submitting has never been published before
  * You are not represented by a literary agent